Goa

 In April 2017, villagers submitted a reminder after no initiative was taken to process the claim.

 The terms of reference for conducting the environmental impact assessment (EIA) had been heard and approved by the Goa State Environment Impact Assessment Authority (SEIAA) in March 2022.
-The EIA was conducted between March 1, 2022 and May 31, 2022, while the environmental
+The EIA was conducted between 1 March 2022 and 31 May 2022.

 LCW has approached the mining lease owners for comments but did not receive a response at the time of filing the report.